Meet the Judges

-Eoin O’Driscoll is Chairmam of the Tyndall National Institute.
-After over 25 years working in the ICT Industry in Ireland and the US where he held senior positions at Nortel, Wang Laboratories, Stratus and Lucent Technologies, Eoin’s focus over the past decade has
+Eoin O’Driscoll is Chairman of the Tyndall National Institute.
+After more than 25 years working in the ICT Industry where he held senior positions at Nortel, Wang Laboratories, Stratus and Lucent Technologies, Eoin’s focus over the past decade has

-He has served on a number of national bodies including as Chairman of Forfas, Ireland’s national policy and advisory board for enterprise, trade, science, technology and innovation; as a board member of Science Foundation Ireland; as President of the American Chamber
+He has served on a number of national bodies including Forfas, Ireland’s national policy and advisory board for enterprise, trade, science, technology and innovation; a board member of Science Foundation Ireland; president of the American Chamber

-In addition to being on the board of a number of early stage start ups, Eoin has served as Chairman of the SWS Group, Chairman of e|net and Chairman of Shenick Network Systems.
+In addition to being on the board of a number of early stage startups, Eoin has served as chairman of the SWS Group, Enet and Shenick Network Systems.

-Eoin is currently a Governor of the Irish Times Trust, a Director of the Irish Times Ltd, a Director ofBarclay’s Bank Ireland PLC and Chairman of the Investment Committee of Development Capital Ltd.
+Eoin is currently a governor of the Irish Times Trust, a director of the Irish Times Ltd, a director of Barclay’s Bank Ireland and chairman of the Investment Committee of Development Capital.

 Dr Seán Baker

-He is the executive Chairman of 3Strata Technologies, a member of the boards of National Digital Research Centre, Gridstore, Calom Technologies and Delta Index, and a member of the Advisory Science Council, CIO Ireland, ICHEC Advisory Board, Lero
+He is the executive chairman of 3Strata Technologies, a member of the boards of National Digital Research Centre, Gridstore, Calom Technologies and Delta Index, and a member of the Advisory Science Council, CIO Ireland, ICHEC Advisory Board, Lero

 He was a member of the board of Havok and the Object Management Group, and was chair of ISA from 2009 to 2011.